Graphic Studio Dublin and the Origins of Fine-Art Printmaking in Ireland

 Many leading names in Irish printmaking worked at Graphic Studio including Patrick Hickey, Nora McGuinness, Gerard Dillon, John Kelly, Mary Farl Powers, Louis Le Brocquy and Tony O’Malley.
 The story of Graphic Studio Dublin (which celebrated its 50th anniversary in 2010) is a mirror of half a century of development of the arts in Ireland, a journey from artists working in wretched conditions with no market for their work, to an era in which public acceptance has been achieved and paralleled in improved gallery and studio conditions.

-The Special Edition is limited to 50 copies, signed and cased.
+The Special Edition of Ink-Stained Hands is limited to 50 copies, signed and cased.
 It contains an original print by Brian Lalor and a fascicle with the poem Incantata by Paul Muldoon.

 BRIAN LALOR, Artist and writer was General Editor of The Encyclopaedia of Ireland (2003).
 He has lectured for many years on the history of printmaking and has published numerous books, including The Irish Round Tower and Dublin: Ninety Drawings.